GavinHarbus/nyxastra-app/PRIVACY.md

 ## Third-Party Services

-NyxAstra has **zero external dependencies** and contacts no third-party services beyond the API endpoint you configure.
+NyxAstra has **zero bundled third-party SDK dependencies**.
+It contacts no third-party service beyond the OpenAI or Azure OpenAI endpoint you configure.
+OpenAI, Microsoft, and your Azure account owner may process and retain submitted content according to the terms and data controls that apply to your provider account.

 ## Data Deletion

-Uninstalling NyxAstra removes all app data from your Mac.
-You can also delete individual generations, templates, and credentials from within the app.
+You can delete individual generations and templates in NyxAstra, remove provider credentials in Settings, and disable AI provider requests under Data & Privacy.
+Files exported or saved to a folder you selected remain there until you delete them.
+To remove all remaining sandbox data after uninstalling the app, delete NyxAstra's container from your user Library.

 ## Contact